meinside/gmn/README.md

 # gmn

-`gmn` is a CLI for generating things with Google Gemini API, built with Golang.
+`gmn` is a CLI for generating various things with Google Gemini API, built with Golang.

 Basically, generating texts using prompts and/or files is possible.